dergigi/dergigi.github.io/collections/bitcoin/_posts/2018-12-21-philosophical-teachings-of-bitcoin.markdown

 the scarcest things in the universe.
 The supply can't be inflated, no matter how much effort one chooses to expend towards creating more.

-> "Only two things are genuinely scarce: time and bitcoin."
+> Only two things are genuinely scarce: time and bitcoin."
 >
 > <cite>[Saifedean Ammous]</cite>